swaroop-raj/ComputerVision-Advanced-Car-Lane-Detection/README.md

 A chess board can be used because its regular high contrast patterns makes it easy to detect and measure distortions as we know how and undistorted chessboard looks like.
 If we have multiple pictures of the same chessboard against a flat surface from the camera, we can get the from the difference between the apparent size and shape of the images compared to what it should theoretically be.
 We can create a transform that map the distorted points to undistorted points, and use this transform to undistort any image, which will be discussed more later.

-Check [Camera Calibration](./camera_calibration.py) for the implementation details.
+Check [Camera Calibration](./camera_calibration.py) and [Camera Calibration Notebook](./camera_caliberation_with_chessboard.ipynb) for the implementation details.
 We save the parameters to a pickle file [Camera Calibration Pickle file](./camera_cal/cal_pickle.p), so we can use it later.

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
-Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
-I start with `9 corners` in `x-axis` and `6 corners` in `y-axis`.
-However, some of the calibration images only show a portion of the whole image and the we couldn't find `9` and `6` corners from them.
-As a result, I add a logic to search for fewer corners (e.g., `8 and 6`, `9 and 5`, etc.) once we couldn't detect corners from the original numbers.
-In this way, I'm able to find all the corners from the calibration images and able to use all of them for calibration.
+Here I have prepared "object points", comprising the (x, y, z) coordinates of the chessboard corners.
+It's assumed the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.Have updated the code to identified all the corners of the various chessboard images and then capturing the "mtx", "dist" .
+Once find corners is completed , introduced the `objp` hyper-parameter which is a replicated array of coordinates, and `objpoints` hyper-parameter will be appended with a copy of it every time .

+`imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
+Here `9 corners` in `x-axis` and `6 corners` in `y-axis` is used.
+However , since some of the chessboard images have separate dimentions , have used a range of +1 2 for x,y axis .

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
+Then , have used `cv2.calibrateCamera()` function inducting the output of `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients.
+The distortion correction parameters is used to the test image using the `cv2.undistort()` function.

+![alt text][image1]
+![alt text][image2]

 The calibration result is saved as a `pickle` for future uses.
 [Camera Calibration Pickle file](./camera_cal/cal_pickle.p)